 The good news is, Flixbus is really flexible with cancellations and modifications.
 A few years ago, these were always free to make up until 15 minutes before the trip.
-They recently bumped it up to 1 euro, and are now rolling out a new system where you pay more the closer to the departure you cancel.
+I call these the glory days!
+Sadly this flexibility is no more because the Flixbus system now makes you pay more the closer to the departure you cancel.

 Still, the fee isn’t more than 5 euros, so I would suggest buying tickets as early as possible and then getting a refund/modifying the ticket later if needed.

 3. Overnight buses are almost always a terrible idea.

 This may come as a severe shock, but Flixbus seats aren’t actually built for a good night’s sleep.